Benjamin Apthorp Gould: Biography

 In 1864 he was admitted to the Massachusetts Society of the Cincinnati to represent his grandfather Captain Benjamin Gould.
 In the 1890s he became an early member of the Massachusetts Society of the Sons of the American Revolution.

 Appointed in 1862 actuary to the United States Sanitary Commission, he issued in 1869 an important volume of Investigations in the Military and Anthropological Statistics of American Soldiers.
+This study, informed by Gould's commitment to race science, purported to construct typologies of Black and Indigenous bodies, in particular.
 In 1864 he fitted up a private observatory at Cambridge, Massachusetts, and undertook in 1868, on behalf of the Argentine republic, to organize a national observatory at Córdoba.
 In 1871 he became the first director of the Argentine National Observatory (today, Observatorio Astronómico de Córdoba of the National University of Córdoba).
-While there, he and four assistants extensively mapped the southern hemisphere skies using newly developed photometric methods.
+While there, he and four assistants (including Miles Rock) extensively mapped the southern hemisphere skies using newly developed photometric methods.
 On June 1, 1884, he made the last definite sighting of the Great Comet of 1882.
 The need of astronomers for good weather prediction spurred Gould to collaborate with Argentine colleagues to develop the Argentine National Weather Service, the first in South America.

 Gould's measurements of L. M. Rutherfurd's photographs of the Pleiades in 1866 entitle him to rank as a pioneer in the use of the camera as an instrument of precision; and he secured at Córdoba 1400 negatives of southern star clusters, the reduction of which occupied the closing years of his life.
 He remained in Argentina until 1885, when he returned to Cambridge, Massachusetts.
 He received the Gold Medal of the Royal Astronomical Society in 1883 and the James Craig Watson Medal in 1887.
 Astronomers continue to investigate the astrophysics of a large scale feature of the Milky Way to which he called their attention in 1877, and honor him with its name, The Gould Belt.
 A crater on the Moon is named after him.
 Gould was elected a member of the American Antiquarian Society in 1892.
 He died at Cambridge, Massachusetts in 1896.